-Durga Rao & Co., Chartered Accountants is a professional CA firm catering to the requirements of various Commercial and Non Commercial Entities for more than 3 decades.
+Durga Rao & Co., Chartered Accountants is a medium sized firm catering to the requirements of various Commercial and Non Commercial Entities for more than 3 decades.

 Demonetization in India